UPDATED March 2, 2026

 Disney’s BoardWalk Inn

 - Disney’s BoardWalk Inn will have multiple parts of its resort under construction in 2027.
-The following will be closed for routine maintenance at Disney’s BoardWalk Inn from January 11th, 2027 through April 2027: the Luna Park Pool, the Luna Park Crazy Play Area, and Leaping Horse Libations.
+The following is closed for routine maintenance at Disney’s BoardWalk Inn from January 11th, 2027 through April 2027: the Luna Park Pool, the Luna Park Crazy Play Area, and Leaping Horse Libations.

 Disney’s Contemporary Resort